Working Together for a Healthy Future

 cleaner, greener region.

-We are working together to make a plan to reduce pollution, save money, create jobs, and make our communities healthier.
+We worked together to make a plan to reduce pollution, save money, create jobs, and make our communities healthier.

 This includes learning from each other about what works and evaluating options related to transportation, energy use in buildings, waste, and more.
-We identified key areas of opportunity in 2024 and are now focused on developing workable strategies that can take us from idea to action.
+We identified key areas of opportunity and developed workable strategies that can take us from idea to action.

 Comprehensive Climate Action Plan